rfetick/Kalman/README.md

 ### Prerequisites

-BasicLinearAlgebra: You might find it in the available libraries in your Arduino IDE, or directly download it at https://github.com/tomstewart89/BasicLinearAlgebra
+`BasicLinearAlgebra`: You might find it in the library manager of your Arduino IDE, or directly download it at https://github.com/tomstewart89/BasicLinearAlgebra

 ### Adding the Kalman library

-Download this project and add it to you `Arduino/libraries/` folder.
+Download this project and add it to your `Arduino/libraries/` folder.

-You can also add all the `Kalman` files in the same folder of one of your Arduino project for unique usage (not polluting your `library/`)

 ## Start using the library in your Arduino projects